Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/6_project.md

 ---

-## Limitations

-First, TF-IDF is effective for identifying important words, but it does not fully capture sentence-level context or deeper semantic meaning.
-The same word may have different meanings depending on how it is used.

-Second, the dataset is limited to English-language Google Play Store reviews.
-Therefore, the findings may not fully represent users from different linguistic or cultural backgrounds.

-Third, user ratings are influenced by many factors beyond app quality, such as subscription cost, privacy concerns, therapy quality, personal expectations, and individual mental health needs.
-These factors were not fully captured in the regression models.

----

 ## Tools Used
 `Python · Pandas · Scikit-learn · Statsmodels · TF-IDF · VADER · Text Mining · Linear Regression · User Review Analysis `